Eschatologue/CM_wiki/docs/class/fighter/witchblade.md

 ### Level 18: Siphon Vitality

-When a creature dies within 30 feet of you, you can take a **:rsc-r: Reaction**{ .rsc } to regain one expended Pact Magic spell slot, or 1d4 of your expended Hit Dice.
+When a creature dies within 30 feet of you, you can take a **:rsc-r: Reaction**{.rsc} to regain one expended Pact Magic spell slot, or 1d4 of your expended Hit Dice.

 Once you use this feature you must finish a **:rest-short: Short** or **:rest-long: Long Rest** before you can use it again.